-The Texas Surf Museum opened in 2005, at Corpus Christi.
+The Texas Surf Museum opened in 2005 at Corpus Christi.
 Although Texas is not usually known for its surfing roots, the space showcases hundreds of classic boards, replicas, surf shaping tools, and surf movies.

 The Surfing Heritage & Culture Center is located in San Clemente.
-The museum aims to preserve, present and promote surfing's heritage for the appreciation and education of current and future generations.
+This museum aims to preserve, present and promote surfing's heritage for the appreciation and education of current and future generations.
 They claim to display the world's largest collection of historic surf images and surfboards.

 The North Shore Surf and Cultural Museum was founded in the 1990s by Mark Fragale and John Moore.
-The space showcases a collection of antique surfboards, including the first motorized surfboard, first snowboard and old, hollow wooden boards.
+The space showcases a collection of antique surfboards, including the first motorized surfboard, first snowboard, and old, hollow wooden boards.

 The Surf World Museum was founded in 1993 by Peter Troy, Vic Tantau and Alan Reid.
 Located in Torquay, Australia, it's the world's largest surf and beach culture museum and is home to the Australian Surfing Hall of Fame.

 The Surf World Gold Coast was founded in the mid 1990s by Daryl Barnet.
-This surf museum located in Currumbin, Australia, houses fascinating exhibits and extensive displays of surfing memorabilia including surfboards, artwork, movie posters and historic photos.
+This surf museum, located in Currumbin, Australia, houses fascinating exhibits and extensive displays of surfing memorabilia; including surfboards, artwork, movie posters and historic photos.